 Glossary of terms

-Advance care planning: The process of discussing the type of treatment and care that a patient would or would not wish to receive in the event that they lose capacity to decide or are unable to express a preference, for example their preferred place of care and who they would want to be involved in making decisions on their behalf.
-It seeks to create a record of a patient’s wishes and values, preferences and decisions, to ensure that care is planned and delivered in a way that meets their needs and involves and meets the needs of those close to the patient.
+Advance care planning: The process of discussing and recording the type of treatment and care that a patient would or would not wish to receive at a future stage.
+Advance care planning is usually focused on informing decisions after a person has lost capacity, or if they become unable to communicate their wishes.
+However, the process can help a person with life limiting illness to consider the clinical or personal arrangements for managing their condition as it progresses.
+For example, where they should receive their care and who they would want to be involved in making decisions about different aspects of their care.
+An advance care plan is created with a patient and provides a record of the patient’s wishes and values, preferences and decisions, to ensure that care is planned and delivered in a way that meets their needs and involves and meets the needs of those close to the patient.
+As part of advance care planning, patients may want to have an emergency care plan (such as the ReSPECT process and other approved models), which provides concise, rapidly accessible clinical recommendations in the event of the need to make urgent treatment and care decisions.

 Advance decision or advance directive: A statement of a patient’s wish to refuse a particular type of medical treatment or care if they become unable to make or communicate decisions for themselves.
 They are called advance decisions in England and Wales, and advance directives in Scotland.
 If an advance refusal is valid and applicable to the person’s current circumstances, it must be respected.
 It will be legally binding on those providing care in England and Wales (provided that if it relates to life-prolonging treatment it satisfies the additional legal criteria), and it is likely to be legally binding in Scotland and Northern Ireland.